scitran/client/Conceptual-overview.md

 	7 - HCP_preproc
         ....
 ```

-Or, you might start by looking up on one named project in your grupo
+In this example, 'group' is a pointer to an object in the database.
+Using 'group.projects()' is a method that lists all of the projects for that group.  stPrint() is a scitran function that prints out a slot.

+In a second example, you might lookup a specific project in a group that you belong to

 ```
->> thisProject = st.lookup('wandell/HCP')
+>> thisProject = st.lookup('wandell/HCP')    % This is the HCP project in the group 'wandell'

 thisProject =